adamf-ssl/CABF-Drafts/NSR.md

 1. limited to personnel assigned to applicable Trusted Roles; and
 2. based on the Principle of Least Privilege.

+The CA MUST ensure access to RA Systems and Root CA Systems is based on the Principle of Least Privilege.

 ###### 2.2.1.1

-The CA MUST ensure personnel assigned to Trusted Roles that are authorized to access or authenticate to Certificate Systems or Root CA Systems use unique authentication credentials created by or assigned to the authorized individual.
+The CA MUST ensure personnel assigned to Trusted Roles that are authorized to access or authenticate to Certificate Systems, RA Systems, or Root CA Systems use unique authentication credentials created by or assigned to the authorized individual.

 ###### 2.2.1.2